ShaunFerris/Coding-Note-Taking/Project Notes - Home Organisation App.md

 #projects

 This is my first attempt at a full-stack app that I will actually deploy and use in real life.
+My previous set of project notes for a standalone react budget app were very detailed and step by step, like explicit instructions.
+This is because I was following a tutorial pretty closely.

+This project however is almost entirely self directed so my notes on it here are likely to be much more chaotic and disordered.

 ## Purpose and goals
 The site should verify user identity using an auth service, and only allow sign in for whitelisted credentials.
 This was the site can be hosted live on the open internet, but still only be accessible to members of the household.